Skip to main content

 Tips for Using Catheters After Prostate Cancer Surgery

-If your urologist or other treating healthcare provider determines that using catheters after prostate cancer surgery is right for you, here are a few helpful tips.
+If your urologist or other treating healthcare provider determines that using catheters after prostate cancer surgery is right for you, whether due to bladder retention or incomplete bladder emptying, here are a few helpful tips.

 1. Find the right male catheter for you.

 You’re unique.
-No one is exactly alike regarding needs, preferences, and body.
+No one is exactly alike regarding needs, preferences, and body type.
 That’s why it’s important to remember that no single type of catheter or brand works for everyone.

 At 180 Medical, you’re not limited to just one brand.
 You can choose from a wide range of male catheter options to determine what works best for you and your lifestyle.
-These days, intermittent catheters are made with discretion, comfort, and optimal hygiene in mind so you can still travel, play your favorite sports like golf, and enjoy your life without having to tote around a urine drain bag.
+These days, intermittent catheters are designed with discretion, comfort, and optimal hygiene in mind, so you can still travel, play your favorite sports like golf, and enjoy your life without having to stay connected to a leg bag or drain bag all day.

 Depending on your health insurance plan's coverage, there are several different types of catheters to choose from